 Finally, there's Mal.
 His words are clearly an echo of his reaction to the crushing loss at Serenity Valley that cost the Browncoats the war and his subsequent crossing of the Despair Event Horizon.

-The heat problem in Out of Gas is still a problem, but them being "dead in the water" isn't (quite) such a problem.
+The ship being "dead in the water".
 The blast at the beginning of the episode burst out of the cargo bay door... which is located under the cockpit.
 The burst of air and explodey-ness necessarily took away some of their motion, and if the gravitic drive was completely nonfunctional after the original blast, it could have taken away all of the remaining motion.
-A better word would have been "floundering", but if gravitic drives fail closed, they could have been dead in the water. -JET73L
+A better word would have been "floundering", but if gravitic drives fail closed, they could have been dead in the water.

 Why does River contact Mal, Zoe, Kaylee, etc. to fight Early, but disregards Jayne and his Wall of Weapons?
 Because Jayne doesn't trust her and is a hard-to-control element.
 Mal, Zoe, and Kaylee she knows she can trust to do what she says, particularly because the former two are ex-military.